joshkohring/user-sessions/README.md

   3. the RP redirects the user agent to the OpenID Provider `end_session_endpoint` with the ID token as credentials and a post-logout URI
   4. the OP ends its session for the user
   5. the OP redirects the user agent to the provided post-logout URI
 - Back-Channel Logout, where the OP notifies each RP for which it has a callback URL that a user session ends.
 This enables to end almost instantly the session of a user on all RPs after he logged out from one.
 But as this direct server-to-server communication, it is possible only with clients running on a backend.
+A special care must be taken with Keycloak which sends Back-Channel Logout events to clients only in the case of an explicit logout, but not in case of a session expiration or revocation using the admin console: [gh-25171]( https://github.com/keycloak/keycloak/issues/25171).

 ### 2.4.
 Frontend State
+The refresh token `exp` claim contains the instant at which the user's session on Keycloak expires (Epoch seconds).
+In the companion project, the BFFs expose this value.
+Front-ends display a popup 30s before the user session expire and, in case of a user interaction, send a `/ping` request to keep the session alive.
+Otherwise (no user interaction), the front-ends switch to the logged out state.

 When the Back-Channel Logout is correctly configured, a BFF session can end before the tokens expire.
 If tokens are not exposed to the frontend, the access to REST resources is instantly revoked: tokens are not invalidated, but they are deleted with the BFF session.

-However, for best user experience in SSO systems, we should use a messaging system (websockets or whatever) to notify the frontend when a BFF session is ended because of an external event.
+However, for best user experience in SSO systems, we should use a messaging bus (websockets or whatever) to notify the frontend when a BFF session ended before expiration because of an external event.

+### 2.5. `401` interceptor
+In the case of an invalid BFF session, missing tokens, etc., the REST request from the frontend fail with a `401`.

+The front-ends register a request interceptor to intercept this `Unauthorized` errors and trigger user login.
+In the case were the user session on Keycloak is still valid, this authorization code flow completes silently (the user is not prompted for credentials).